simprl/use-store-path/README.md

 If state of this node changed, then subscription add to the fireQueue, and recursive iterate children nodes.

 Then subscriptions one by one pull from fireQueue and call.

+fireQueue resolve issue when new dispatch call inside subscription.